Removes sunscreen and light makeup while keeping skin soft and hydrated so your complexion looks clearer without irritation.

 CeraVe Hydrating Cream-to-Foam Cleanser

-- Cleans sunscreen and light makeup without stripping
+- Removes sunscreen and light makeup without a stripped finish

-- May not fully remove heavy eye makeup on its own
+- May not fully remove heavy eye makeup by itself

-- Can feel a touch rich for very oily skin in humid weather
+- Can feel a little rich for very oily skin in hot, humid weather

 La Roche-Posay Toleriane Hydrating Gentle Cleanser

-- Very comfortable for tight, dry, or compromised-feeling skin
+- Comfortable for dry, tight, or compromised-feeling skin

-- Helps skin look less dull from dehydration
+- Helps support a less dull look when dehydration is the issue

-- Not the best choice for removing heavy makeup
+- Not the best pick for removing heavy makeup on its own

-- Can feel too mild if you prefer a foamy, deep-clean sensation
+- May feel too mild if you prefer a foamy, deep-clean sensation

 Vanicream Gentle Facial Cleanser